mirochaj/ares/doc/index.rst

 ARES
 ==============================
-The Accelerated Reionization Era Simulations (ARES) code was designed to rapidly generate models for the global 21-cm signal, the 21-cm angular power spectrum, and the high redshift galaxy luminosity function.
+The Accelerated Reionization Era Simulations (ARES) code was designed to rapidly generate models for the global 21-cm signal.
+It can also be used as a 1-D radiative transfer code, stand-alone non-equilibrium chemistry solver, or global radiation background calculator.

 A few papers on how it works: